FORE offers two program formats for high school students: Rate Your River and River Report Cards. Both programs are summarized below.

 Water Sampling: Students will collect water samples from the top and bottom decks of the boat using VanDorne Samplers, plankton nets and buckets.
 Students will visually check the clarity, temperature and odor of the samples while discussing their observations at the sampling site.

-Ohio River Scavenger Hunt: Students will compete in small teams to spot items on land or in the water.
+Ohio River Scavenger Hunt/Habitat Assessment: Students will compete in small teams to spot items on land or in the water.
 Items will include landmarks such as buildings, parks, and bridges; fish and macroinvertebrate habitat; birds and mammals; and point and non-point sources of pollution.

 Water Testing: Students will use colorimetric tests to measure the “Big Three” parameters that are essential for aquatic life: temperature, dissolved oxygen and pH, and will learn how they relate to each other.
 They will also measure turbidity (water clarity).
 Middle school students may also measure nutrients and E. coli as time allows in the schedule.